SitePen/dojo-amd-converter/README.md

 amDONE!
-A legacy dojo to amd conversion utility.
+A legacy Dojo to AMD conversion utility.
 ================================================

 Status